DataMedSci/beprof/README.md

 # installation

+This module is dedicated for Python 3.x users

 Current version (0.1.0) is not available on PyPi, although once a <br>
 stable version is ready it will be pushed to PyPi repo.<br><br>